 On 15 July 1958, when John was 17, Julia died on Menlove Avenue shortly after leaving Mimi's house, while crossing the road to get to a bus stop.
-She was struck by a car driven by a drunk off-duty policeman, PC Eric Clague, who was a learner driver.
-He was acquitted of all charges and later left the police force to become a postman.
+She was struck by a Standard Vanguard car driven by an off-duty policeman, 24-year-old Eric Clague.

 Mrs Lennon just ran straight out in front of me.
 I just couldn't avoid her.
 I was not speeding, I swear it.
 It was just one of those terrible things that happen.

-John's childhood friend Nigel Whalley later recounted what happened:
+John's childhood friend Nigel Walley later recounted what happened:

 I went to call for John that evening but his Aunt Mimi told me he was out.
 Mimi was at the gate with John's mum, who was about to leave.
 We stood chatting and John's mum said 'Well, you have the privilege of escorting me to the bus stop!'
 I said 'That will do me fine.
 I'll be happy to do that.'